Music, not muzak…

 The Revolution Will Be Podcasted

-Today, there are now more ways to listen to Key 103 than ever.
-As well as on 103.0FM, it is now available online and on Digital Audio Broadcasting radios.
-However, in the last decade, listener figures have fallen to around 400,000 this year.
+By 2013, there were more ways to listen to Key 103 than ever.
+As well as on 103.0FM, it was made available online and on Digital Audio Broadcasting radios.
+However, in the last decade, listener figures have fallen to around 400,000.

-Today, Key 103 faces more competition than it did in 1988.
+In 2013, Key 103 faced more competition than it did in 1988.
 We were only four years from seeing our first nationwide ILR station (Classic FM); satellite television and pop videos had yet to make sufficient inroads into most UK households.
 So far it seems as if the original ILR stations – Key 103 and Piccadilly Magic 1152 included – have become part of radio’s equivalents to Stagecoach, FirstGroup and Arriva.
 Will Key 103 still be with us in 2038?
 Who knows.

 * * *